Gothic fiction: Other media

-Popular tabletop card game Magic: The Gathering, known for its parallel universe consisting of "planes", features the plane known as Innistrad.
-Its general aesthetic appears to be based on northeast European Gothic horror.
-Cultists, ghosts, vampires, werewolves, and zombies are common denizens of Innistrad.
+Popular tabletop card game Magic: The Gathering, known for its parallel universe consisting of "planes," features the plane known as Innistrad.
+Its general aesthetic is based on northeast European Gothic horror.
+Innistard's common residents include cultists, ghosts, vampires, werewolves, and zombies.

-Modern Gothic horror films include Sleepy Hollow, Interview with the Vampire, Underworld, The Wolfman, From Hell, Dorian Gray, Let the Right One In, The Woman in Black, and Crimson Peak.
+Film director Tim Burton, whose influences include Universal Monsters movies such as Frankenstein, Hammer Horror films starring Christopher Lee and the horror films of Vincent Price, is known for creating a gothic aesthetic in his films.
+Modern Gothic horror films include Sleepy Hollow, Interview with the Vampire, Underworld, The Wolfman, From Hell, Dorian Gray, Let the Right One In, The Woman in Black, Crimson Peak, The Little Stranger, The Love Witch, Nosferatu, and Frankenstein.

 The TV series Penny Dreadful (2014–2016) brings many classic Gothic characters together in a psychological thriller set in the dark corners of Victorian London.

-The Oscar-winning Korean film Parasite has been called Gothic as well – specifically, Revolutionary Gothic.
+The Oscar-winning Korean film Parasite has also been called Gothic – specifically, Revolutionary Gothic.
 Recently, the Netflix original The Haunting of Hill House and its successor The Haunting of Bly Manor have integrated classic Gothic conventions into modern psychological horror.

 Scholarship

 Educators in literary, cultural, and architectural studies appreciate the Gothic as an area that facilitates investigation of the beginnings of scientific certainty.
-As Carol Senf has stated, "the Gothic was... a counterbalance produced by writers and thinkers who felt limited by such a confident worldview and recognized that the power of the past, the irrational, and the violent continue to hold sway in the world."
-As such, the Gothic helps students better understand their own doubts about the self-assurance of today's scientists.
+As Carol Senf has stated, "the Gothic was... a counterbalance produced by writers and thinkers who felt limited by such a confident worldview and recognized that the power of the past, the irrational, and the violent continue to sway in the world."
+As such, the Gothic helps students better understand their doubts about the self-assurance of today's scientists.
 Scotland is the location of what was probably the world's first postgraduate program to consider the genre exclusively: the MLitt in the Gothic Imagination at the University of Stirling, first recruited in 1996.